n0tank3sh/doc2vec/README.md

 ## Why did I rewrite it in C++?
 There are a few pretty nice projects like [google's word2vec](https://code.google.com/p/word2vec/) and [gensim](https://github.com/piskvorky/gensim) has already implemented the algorithm, from which I learned quite a lot.
 However, I rewrite it for following reasons:</br>

 * speed.
 I believe c/c++ version has the best speed on CPU.
-In fact, according to test on same machine and runing with same setting, Fully optimized gensim verison got ~100K words/s, whereas c++ version achieved 200K words/s </br>
+In fact, according to test on same machine and running with same setting, Fully optimized gensim version got ~100K words/s, whereas c++ version achieved 200K words/s </br>

 * functionality.
-After I awared the advantage of c/c++ in term of efficiency, I found few c/c++ project implements both word and document embedding.
-Moreover, some important application for these embedding have not been fully developed, such as online infer document, [likelihood of document](http://arxiv.org/abs/1504.07295), [wmd](jmlr.org/proceedings/papers/v37/kusnerb15.pdf) and keyword extraction </br>
+After I became aware of the advantage of c/c++ in terms of efficiency, I found few c/c++ project implements both word and document embedding.
+Moreover, some important application for these embedding have not been fully developed, such as online document inference, [likelihood of document](http://arxiv.org/abs/1504.07295), [wmd](jmlr.org/proceedings/papers/v37/kusnerb15.pdf) and keyword extraction </br>

 * scalability.
 I found that it's extremely slow when doing task like "most similar" on large data.
 One straight-forward way is distributing, the other is putting on GPUs.
 For these purposes, I prefer to design data structrue by myself

 ## Getting started
-I lauched an expriment on 7,987,287 chinese academic papers' title, which has ~8 words on average. </br>
+I launched an expriment on 7,987,287 chinese academic papers' title, which has ~8 words on average. </br>
 Following will show you some of the result and how-to </br>

 prepare trainning file in format like this: </br>